bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 |         0 |       P2KH        |                  0 |
 |         1 |       P2SH        |                  8 |

-Further types will be added as news features are added.
+Further types will be added as new features are added.

 #### Hash